Frequently Asked Questions

 What can I expect to do/see at a ritual?
 We do a family-friendly inclusive ritual.
 Ritual activities can include writing things down, blowing bubbles, making masks, eating food (not the potluck), cutting string and more.
 You do not have to participate in any activity that you do not feel comfortable with.

-Why aren’t you responding to Remind before a ritual or discussion?
-If you send a response or question to a Remind announcement within an hour of the event, you will probably not get a response.
+Why aren’t you responding to Facebook before a ritual or discussion?
+If you post something within an hour of the event, you will probably not get a response.
 We are busy setting up, not checking our phones and email.

 What is the time zone of the meetings?
 We are an in-person group in Virginia.
 All of our meeting times and dates are in the Eastern time zone.
-No, we won’t put time zone information in Remind.
+No, we won’t put time zone information in our events.
 It’s unnecessary and takes up characters.

 What tradition does your group follow?
 We are UU before we are anything else.
 That means our rituals will draw from various sources that we are comfortable with (to avoid appropriation).
 We do not follow a set schedule of rituals, and our rituals do not repeat from year to year.
 Each ritual is designed to be family friendly as well as participatory and inclusive.
 Our primary aim is to create community, not to celebrate a specific tradition.

 Why don’t you ever have a ritual in (whatever) tradition?
 We seek to not appropriate things of which we have no knowledge.
 We seek to expand our knowledge in our discussion groups.
-If you want to see a tradition incorporated into a ritual, work with the coordinators to help write the ritual.
+If you want to see a tradition that you work with incorporated into a ritual, work with the coordinators to help write the ritual.

 Can I have a copy of your ritual to use with another group?
 Our rituals are written by our members for each celebration.
 If the person who wrote the ritual is willing to share, you can get a copy from them.
 You must give full credit to the person who wrote the ritual during your enactment of it.